 Orienter: You punch in at 8:30 every morning, except you punch in at 7:30 following a business holiday, unless it's a Monday, then you punch in at 8 o'clock.
 Punch in late and they dock you.
 Incoming articles get a voucher, outgoing articles provide a voucher.
 Move any article without a voucher and they dock you!
 Letter size a green voucher, oversize a yellow voucher, parcel size a maroon voucher.
 Wrong color voucher and they dock you!
 6787049A/6.
 That is your employee number.
 It will not be repeated!

-In the movie adaptation of Hogfather, Violet the Tooth Fairy is played as this, chattering on and on through a gag until Teatime threatens unspeakable consequences if she doesn't shut up.
+- In the movie adaptation of Hogfather, Violet the Tooth Fairy is played like this, chattering on and on through a gag until Teatime threatens unspeakable consequences if she doesn't shut up.